balanced/balanced-docs/api/rev1/api/card-holds.rst

 Void a Card Hold
 ----------------

-Voids a hold.
-This cancels the hold.
-After voiding, the hold can no longer be captured.
-This operation is irreversible.
+Cancels the hold.
+Once voided, the hold can no longer be captured.

 .. cssclass:: dl-horizontal dl-params